 Yes, Don Andrés is still plying his trade in Japan.
 Few months after joining Vissel Kobe on a €25m-a-year contract in 2018, Iniesta replaced Nike with Japanese sportswear brand Asics.
 His other major sponsorship deals include the likes of Nissan and UFX.com.
 He’s also the major shareholder of his boyhood club, Albacete.

 7- Gareth Bale (US$125 million)

-The Welshman is yet to show signs of his past self as he continues to gain momentum while on loan at Spurs from Real Madrid.
-Much like Özil, his parent club has regretted giving Bale that £600,000-a-week contract the moment it was signed.
+The Welshman is yet to show signs of his past self as he continues to play for Real Madrid, having spent a mediocre year-long loan spell back at Spurs.
+Much like Özil and Arsenal, his parent club have regretted giving Bale that £600,000-a-week contract the moment it was signed.
 No doubt, however, that over the past decade Bale has went on to win every major club trophy and establish himself as one of the highest earners in the footballing world.